dadtriesto/youtube/IDEAS.md

 - Keep track of the last episode number (per seriesName)
 - - Simple text file w/ key/value pairs would probably do this.
 Maybe JSON (see next bullet. convertto/from-json)?
 - - Extend this to other things like description, thumbnail background, contact block, etc?
 Yes.
 Allow for cli overrides.
+- Could use parameter sets for mutually exclusive things (like an episode override param)

 ## OBS